The Care and Feeding of the AR/M16 Platform Rifles

 SLINGS

-Everyone has their own preference for slinging their rifle.
-The best single point sling in my opinion is the Magpul "Multi-mission Sling" which is available in a kit that also contains their ASAP (Ambidextrous Sling Attachment Point) adapter plate lot which allows easy shoulder switching (Brownell #100005695).
-This sling has the advantage that it will quickly convert to a 2 point sling if desired using the Magpul rail sling attachment (Brownells #100-006-197) or other side mount ring type sling adapter up front.
-Because it is a quick detachable sling in either configuration the best rail front attachment for it (2 point configuration) is probably Magpul's "RSA" rail sling attachment (Brownells #100006197).
+The best single point sling in my opinion is the Magpul "Multi-mission Sling" (Brownell #100009733) and their ASAP (Ambidextrous Sling Attachment Point) adapter plate that allows easy shoulder switching (Brownell #100004450).
+This sling has the advantage that it will quickly convert to a 2 point sling if desired.
+Because it is a quick detachable sling in either configuration the best rail front attachment for it (two point configuration) is probably Magpul's "RSA" rail sling attachment (Brownells #100006197).

-For a dedicated 2 point sling a lot of folks like the Viking Tactics VTAC slings which can be adjusted to hold the rifle in tight while negotiating obstacles or looser to allow mounting the rifle.
+For a dedicated two point sling a lot of folks like the Viking Tactics VTAC slings which can be adjusted to hold the rifle in tight while negotiating obstacles or looser to allow mounting the rifle.
 They come in a padded (Brownells #100002868) and unpadded (Brownells #100000669) versions and while the padded version is much more comfortable it seems to have a minor drawback, when used on short AR carbines.
-Unless you remove the second buckle on the butt end and make the butt end portion of the sling as short as possible the adjusting strap at the front will be way past the front swivel and the keeper won't work.
+Unless you remove the second buckle on the butt end and make the butt end portion of the sling as short as possible, the adjusting strap at the front will be way past the front swivel and the keeper won't work.
 You'll probably have to trim and re-burn the ends of the nylon strapping to get rid of the flapping extras.
 VTAC offer a "quick release buckle adapter but it is fairly long and might not fit properly with a short rifle and the padded sling.
 If you have a railed fore end a good arrangement is probably the Midwest Industry's MCTAR-08 Swivel Mount Adapter (Brownells #100001993) which has a button release.

 ZEROING INFORMATION